zng-ui/zng/TODO/_current.md

     - They need events, like ConfigManager needs LOW_MEMORY_EVENT.

 * Var crate.
-    - Delete channels to review errors.

     - Once public replace all core code with re-exports, except VarSubscribe, state module, easing attribute macro, property_build_action, Transitionable for crate::render::FrameValue, context::helpers.
         - Also remove EasingStep from units.
-        - Also implement AnimationTimer for AppLoopTimer.

     - Add a strong typed hook now that we decoupled on_new?
         - This is something we already needed.